Warnings for Lenvima

 Cardiac Dysfunction

-Monitor patients for clinical symptoms or signs of cardiac decompensation.
-Withhold LENVIMA for development of Grade 3 cardiac dysfunction until improved to Grade 0 or 1 or baseline.
-Either resume at a reduced dose or discontinue LENVIMA depending on the severity and persistence of cardiac dysfunction.
-Discontinue LENVIMA for Grade 4 cardiac dysfunction [see DOSAGE AND ADMINISTRATION].
+Monitor patients for clinical symptoms or signs of cardiac dysfunction.
+Withhold and resume at a reduced dose upon recovery or permanently discontinue LENVIMA based on severity [see DOSAGE AND ADMINISTRATION].

 Arterial Thromboembolic Events

-Discontinue LENVIMA following an arterial thrombotic event.
-The safety of resuming LENVIMA after an arterial thromboembolic event has not been established and LENVIMA has not been studied in patients who have had an arterial thromboembolic event within the previous 6 months [see DOSAGE AND ADMINISTRATION].
+Permanently discontinue LENVIMA following an arterial thrombotic event [see DOSAGE AND ADMINISTRATION].
+The safety of resuming LENVIMA after an arterial thromboembolic event has not been established and LENVIMA has not been studied in patients who have had an arterial thromboembolic event within the previous 6 months.

 Hepatotoxicity

-Monitor liver function before initiation of LENVIMA, then every 2 weeks for the first 2 months, and at least monthly thereafter during treatment.
-Withhold LENVIMA for the development of Grade 3 or greater liver impairment until resolved to Grade 0 to 1 or baseline.
-Either resume at a reduced dose or discontinue LENVIMA depending on the severity and persistence of hepatotoxicity.
-Discontinue LENVIMA for hepatic failure [see DOSAGE AND ADMINISTRATION].
+Monitor liver function prior to initiating LENVIMA, then every 2 weeks for the first 2 months, and at least monthly thereafter during treatment.
+Monitor patients with HCC closely for signs of hepatic failure, including hepatic encephalopathy.
+Withhold and resume at a reduced dose upon recovery or permanently discontinue LENVIMA based on severity [see DOSAGE AND ADMINISTRATION].

 Proteinuria